pupilfirst/pupilfirst/docs/developers/upgrading.md

 ### 2023.5

-This is not a breaking change, but you may want to perform some cleanup during this upgrade where we upgrade to Rails 7.0, and replace use of the _ImageMagick_ library with _libvips_ - a faster, more memory-efficient image processing library which is Rails 7's default choice.
+This is not a breaking change, but you may want to perform some cleanup since we're upgrading to Rails 7.0, and replacing the use of the _ImageMagick_ library with _libvips_ - a faster, more memory-efficient image processing library which is Rails 7's default choice.
 Because of this change in image processor, image variants created previously using _ImageMagick_ will no longer be used.

 ```rb
 # Run this in the `production` Rails console to delete old variants.